SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/FunctionsAndClosures.rst

 and to return the square root of that value as its output (also as a ``Double``).

+..
+TODO: Replace sqrt() with something that doesn't require us to import Darwin.

 Tuples As Input Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~